deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

  Note: You can download MIDI files from http://truthsite.org/music/bach-midi.zip , http://truthsite.org/music/pop-midi.zip, http://truthsite.org/music/classical-midi.zip, and the large collection at http://colinraffel.com/projects/lmd/ .

- I developed the project with Eclipse and Intellij.
-You'll need Java 8, including javafx.
-You also need to install ffmpeg if you want to convert WAV files to MP3 (which are much smaller).

  Contact me if you have questions: ThinkerFeeler@gmail.com .